TANZANIA JUNE 2019: Borehole update from our International Team

 Just to prove we were there!

-By this time we were starving so we went to Bruno's restaurant (remember Bruno, Peter Jones?).
+By this time we were starving so we went to Bruno's restaurant.
 Bruno wasn't there when we arrived but his staff obviously worked to African time rather than French.
 Eventually, Bruno arrived with a very cute little 4 yr old girl, who was expected just after we left here last time.
 We ordered either omelette or a club sandwich and chips and it took two and a half hours before the first meal arrived.
 No kidding, it really did take that long and only half of our group got what they had actually ordered!

-In the restaurant last night with members of Source of the Nile Rotary Club.
+In the restaurant last night with members of Rotary Source of the Nile.
 Julius, a former employee of Lunch for Learning, in the foreground.
 Julius has been very involved with the 4 schools that already have their water tanks and has a lot of valuable advice to impart.

 Saturday, 27th January 2018, Jinja Uganda